orbitlens/blog-stellar-expert/posts/automated-market-makers-and-liquidity-pools-on-stellar-network/index.md

 gives us a constant product `100*200 = 20,000` which is maintained by the AMM.
 The basic price is 2 carrots for 1 tomato in this example.

-Suppose someone wants to buy 2 apples.
+Suppose someone wants to buy 2 tomatoes.
 Since the constant product must remain the same after removing those tomatoes from the pool, the customer will need to put 4.08 carrots to balance the pool and additionally 0.2 carrots as trading fees.
 After the trade, our pool contains 98 tomatoes and 204.28 carrots, and the